 Step 1: Deleting a single title

-If you only want to delete a single title at a time, you can do so via the My Downloads section.
+If you want to delete a single title, you can do so via the My Downloads section.
+For iOS and Android apps, just tap the pen icon, which will give you the option to select the title or titles you want to delete.
 In Windows 10, for example, just open the title, click on the Downloaded button, and select Delete Download.
-You can also click on the pencil edit icon and select the titles to delete.
+You can also click on the pencil edit icon and choose the files to delete.